 -

-If your tightest doorway/hallway width is close to that diagonal profile, you’re in risky territory, especially with handrails, light fixtures, or an inward-swinging door.
-In borderline cases, ask whether legs or arms come off, or whether the sofa ships in modular pieces.
+If your narrowest opening is already close to that pivot profile, you are in risky territory.
+In borderline cases, check whether the legs or arms come off or whether the sofa ships in modules.

 Packaging dimensions matter